Hello everybody and welcome to this online Python programming course.

 You can see the last thing it installed is the Python 3 PIP bootstrap 64-bit.
 Let me just move this right here.
-This installation file right after you actually finish installing Python 3, you can just delete.
+You can just delete this installation file right after you finish installing Python 3, you can just delete it.
 There is no need to keep it for it here but if you want to you can just leave it right there.

-Here we have set up is successful.
+What we have set up has been successful.
 Special thanks to Mark Hammond, so nothing really important right here.
-Disable path length limit, change your machine configuration to allow programs including Python to bypass 260 characters ‘MAX PATH’ limitation.
+Disable path length limit and change your machine configuration to allow programs including Python to bypass 260 characters ‘MAX PATH’ limitation.

 In order to check that out you can just type here IDLE and you can see right here I have bunch of different versions of Python 3.

 Right here we are interested in Python 3.7 64-bit and if you open the IDLE it will open up the Python 3 interpreter which we’re going to talk about later on.

 As we can see the version is 3.7.3 which is the version that we downloaded so much more about that later on.
 What I am going to show you in the next video is for Ubuntu and the Mac OS users.

 How to download Python, and how to run it, and for those of you who are running this in Windows, you can just skip the next tutorial and get straight into the IDLE demonstration.

 What we are going to show right here is how you can install Python for the Ubuntu and also for the Mac OS.
 I will not be demonstrating it on the Mac OS because I really don’t have one at the moment but I will show you what you can do in order to download it, and just install Python 3.